 - What does the arrivals process look like for sponsored refugees?

 - Where can I find short-term housing?

-- Will the Syrian Refugees be Permanent Residents and get their SIN processed immediately?
+- Will the Refugees be Permanent Residents?

 - Are there free Adult English as a Second Language (ESL) programs available?